MiBiMiFlo/PDFSplit/README.md

 PDFSplit allows to use a QR code on the separator page as well as special Text that either is identified by it's internal OCR (using Tesseract) or by the OCR engine of the scanner (extracting the text with pdfbox).

+Optionally PDFSplit can use tesseract to do OCR.
+FOr this to work a folder tessdata must be created and tesseract training data must be stored there.
+This data can be retrieved from https://github.com/tesseract-ocr/tessdata

 # Swing User Interface

 PDFSplit has a small (but useful) SWING based user interface.
 This interface allows to open a PDF document and shows the split output documents for preview.